Bringing Esports to North America

 Paul More is a finance professional with over 10 years of combined experience in public and industry accounting.
 Prior to joining the company, he was the CFO of a midsize public entity in the health sector.
 He earned a Bachelor of Commerce degree from the University of Northern British Columbia with a double major in Accounting and Finance.
 He also holds the Chartered Professional Accountant and Chartered Accountant designations.

-*Disclaimer: This profile is sponsored by Alpha North Esports and Entertainment.
-This profile provides information which was sourced by the Investing News Network (INN) and approved by Alpha North Esports and Entertainment, in order to help investors learn more about the company.
-Alpha North Esports and Entertainment is a client of INN.
+*Disclaimer: This profile is sponsored by Alpha North.
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Alpha North, in order to help investors learn more about the company.
+Alpha North is a client of INN.
 The company’s campaign fees pay for INN to create and update this profile.

 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
 INN does not endorse or recommend the business, products, services or securities of any company profiled.